PlaytikaOSS/pybandits/README.md

 Info for developers
 -------------------

-Pybandits is supported by the [AI for gaming and entertainment apps](https://www.meetup.com/ai-for-gaming-and-entertainment-apps/) community.
+PyBandits is supported by the [AI for gaming and entertainment apps](https://www.meetup.com/ai-for-gaming-and-entertainment-apps/) community.

 The source code of the project is available on [GitHub](https://github.com/playtikaresearch/pybandits).